evilusean/Pysean/LocateSeans/LocaSeans/Links-Resources.md

 - https://www.youtube.com/watch?v=7OHCOFFUamQ # Recreating an Ancient Pump (with no moving parts)
 - https://www.youtube.com/watch?v=xLaLpMeOyHk The Ancient City That Mastered Water

 I wrote all that to explain why I'm building an app to become a hermit and live in the mountains far away from the normies, '"them"' and their BS.
+It's not me, it's you.